Community Spring Clean 2019

 - Businesses, and you local authority take pride in their communities.
 Ask them to help with this community effort by donating items or funding to support the event.

-- Have an event photographer so you have photos for newsletter articles, annual reports, Web page projects, promotional flyers, etc.
+- Have a few event photographer so you have photos for newsletter articles, annual reports, Web page projects, promotional flyers, etc.

 - Consider creating a promotional flyer to distribute at local business and organisations.

 - Specify what will be or will not be accepted; provide options for those items.

 - Inform residents about the pickup times.
 Specify the cleanup will occur regardless of the weather.

 - Include your event parish local authority and community newsletters, on websites, local community radio and newspapers.
 Invite the media to do a story on your cleanup — this is recognition of volunteers, donors or sponsors.

 Before you start, gather everyone together to review the event and answer questions.
 Have a cleanup plan with a start and finish point in an estate or street with groups starting at both ends and working towards the middle.
 Spread volunteers out so they have plenty to do while having fun.

 - Ensure everyone is aware of safety requirements and areas to avoid.

 - Make sure children are safe and supervised by adults.